To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

-We did correlation analysis on the explanation necessity level for the following four different aspects: attentive level, driver types, the presence of motion sickness, and driving scenarios.
+We did correlation analysis on the explanation necessity level on driver types and driving scenarios.

-For the attentive level, we used the Pearson Correlation to calculate the correlation between explanation necessity and attention score since they are both continuous variables~\cite{benesty2009pearson}.
-The result is 0.19, which indicates that there exists a positive relationship between being attentive to the video clips and the need for scenario explanations.
-In other words, the more attention a participant pays to the video clips, the more necessarily she needs an action explanation from autonomous vehicles.

-For driver types, we used the Point-Biserial Correlation to calculate the correlation between explanation necessity and driver type~\cite{PBC}.
+For driver types, in terms of aggressive or conservative, we used the Point-Biserial Correlation to calculate the correlation between explanation necessity and driver type~\cite{PBC}.
 The resulting correlation is -0.14, which means that there exists a negative relationship between being an aggressive driver and the need for scenario explanations.
 In other words, the more aggressive a driver is, the less he or she needs an account from the vehicle.

-Similarly, for the presence of motion sickness among the participants, we used the Point-Biserial Correlation to calculate its correlation with explanation necessity.
-The result is 0.046, which indicates that there is a weak positive relationship between motion sickness and needs for explanations.

-Finally, for driving scenarios, we tagged binary attributes for the 38 driving scenarios in advance (e.g., whether the vehicle in a video slows down, or whether the video is a near-crash scenario).
-Then, we used Point-Biserial Correlation to calculate the correlation between explanation necessity and the corresponding scenario, as shown in Table \ref{tab:necessity_vs_scenarios})~\cite{PBC}.
-For example, the first row shows that the correlation between explanation necessity and whether the video is a near-crash scenario is 0.18, indicating that an explanation is highly necessary for near-crash situations.
+Finally, for driving scenarios, we tagged binary attributes for the 38 driving scenarios in advance (e.g., whether the video is a near-crash scenario).
+Then, we used Point-Biserial Correlation to calculate the correlation between explanation necessity and the corresponding scenario in Table \ref{tab:necessity_vs_scenarios}~\cite{PBC}.
+For example, the first row shows that an explanation is highly necessary for near-crash situations.

-The result of the correlations of explanation necessity with attention, driver types, and driving scenarios proves that our hypothesis 1 - Explanation necessity is correlated with attention, driver types, and driving scenarios - holds.
+The result of the correlations of explanation necessity with driver types and driving scenarios proves that our hypothesis 1 - explanation necessity is correlated with driver types and scenarios - holds.